jaywhang83/Traveling-Nerds/README.md

 #### By Jay Whang

 ## Description
-_A travel blog where user can search location and get information and AriBnb listing about that location._
+_A travel blog where user can search location and get seven day weather forecast, information, picture of that location._

 ## Setup/Installation Requirements